 Aging and Disability Services

 Aging and Disability Services—a division of the Seattle Human Services Department—is designated by the State of Washington as the Area Agency on Aging (AAA) for King County.
 The role of AAAs is described below.
 ADS promotes quality of life, independence, and choice for older people and adults with disabilities.
-Please take a moment to read the agency’s mission and values and brochure .
+Please take a moment to read the agency’s mission and values.

 An Area Plan on Aging is developed every four years, which presents relevant demographic trends, outlines major goals and objectives, and serves as a roadmap for the agency.
 The current Area Plan is available online.

-ADS has two sponsors—the City of Seattle and King County—represented by the Seattle Human Services Department director and the King County Department of Community and Human Services director.
+ADS has two Partners—the City of Seattle and King County—represented by the Seattle Human Services Department director, the King County Department of Community and Human Services director, and the Public Health—Seattle & King County director.
+For more information, visit the Partners webpage.

 The Seattle-King County Advisory Council for Aging & Disability comprises volunteers who represent older adults and individuals with disabilities within our community.
 The Council advises ADS on policy and implementation of the Area Plan on Aging for Seattle-King County.